zwischenloesung/tsunki/README.md

 think of is represented (or at least: representable) in Tsunki by simply pointing to it.
-Let's call a represented thing a tsunki-thing (yes, we could just stick with 'thing', but for the sake of clarity, we try to be explicit here), and the pointer a tsentsak (dart).
+Let's call a represented thing a tsunki-thing (yes, we could just stick with 'thing', but for the sake of clarity, we try to be explicit here), and the pointer, or handle, a tsentsak (dart).
-Such a tsentsak takes the form of a YAML-document containing information about the thing to be described.
+Such a tsentsak takes the form of a JSON/YAML-document containing information about the thing to be described.
 It is enriched with some meta data about its target.